 Part of that uniqueness comes from the distillery’s location along the Baraboo River, the longest mainstream restored free-flowing river in America.
 It aids in a beautiful setting for the distillery.
 It provides incredible water from the Driftless area, which is “distinctive from the rest of the world because of the specific combination of temperature, water, soil and weather.
 All combine to form our remarkable spirits,” according to Driftless Glen’s website.

-However, the most striking attribute that distinguishes Driftless from its counterparts, is the palpable joy that could be felt through our Zoom meeting.
+However, the most striking attribute that distinguishes Driftless from its counterparts is the palpable joy that could be felt through our Zoom meeting.

-“Oh, I love all of it.
-If I’m here at the distillery during dinner or lunch where there’s a lot of people, I’ll get behind the bar.
-I’ll let them make me a big batch of something, and then I’ll go around and I’ll do samples.”
+“Oh, I love all of it,” Renee said when asked about her favorite part of running the distillery.
+“If I’m here at the distillery during dinner or lunch where there’s a lot of people, I’ll get behind the bar.
+I’ll let the bartenders make me a big batch of something, and then I’ll go around and do samples.”

 “We just donated [ethanol] to so many hospitals.
-We’d give them twenty gallons or fifty gallons of ethanol.
-That made a huge amount of hand sanitizer for them.
+We’d give them 20 gallons or 50 gallons of ethanol,” Bemis said about why the distillery decided against producing hand sanitizer.
+“That made a huge amount of hand sanitizer for them.
 And that’s what we did during that whole thing.
 And I think that helped.”